antal0x11/tinylib/README.md

-# tinylib
+## tinylib
-A minimal library api to insert and delete books in a database.
+A minimal api to insert, delete and view books from a library.